github/opensource.guide/_articles/starting-a-project.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/mlynch?s=180" class="pquote-avatar" alt="avatar">
-  We’ve all had experiences where we faced what was probably abuse either as a maintainer trying to explain why something had to be a certain way, or as a user...asking a simple question. (...)
+  We’ve all had experiences where we faced what was probably abuse either as a maintainer trying to explain why something had to be a certain way or as a user...asking a simple question. (...)
 A code of conduct becomes an easily referenced and linkable document that indicates that your team takes constructive discourse very seriously.
   <p markdown="1" class="pquote-credit">
 — @mlynch, ["Making Open Source a Happier Place"](https://medium.com/ionic-and-the-mobile-web/making-open-source-a-happier-place-3b90d254f5f)
   </p>
 </aside>

-Finally, a code of conduct helps set ground rules for behavior for your project's participants.
-This is especially valuable if you're launching an open source project for a community or company.
-A code of conduct empowers you to facilitate healthy, constructive community behavior, which will reduce your stress as a maintainer.
+Finally, a code of conduct helps set ground rules for behaviour for your project's participants.
+This is especially valuable if you're launching an open-source project for a community or company.
+A code of conduct empowers you to facilitate healthy, constructive community behaviour, which will reduce your stress as a maintainer.

 For more information, check out our [Code of Conduct guide](../code-of-conduct/).

-In addition to communicating _how_ you expect participants to behave, a code of conduct also tends to describe who these expectations apply to, when they apply, and what to do if a violation occurs.
+In addition to communicating _how_ you expect participants to behave, a code of conduct also tends to describe who these expectations apply to when they apply, and what to do if a violation occurs.

 Much like open source licenses, there are also emerging standards for codes of conduct, so you don't have to write your own.
 The [Contributor Covenant](https://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](https://www.contributor-covenant.org/adopters), including Kubernetes, Rails, and Swift.
 No matter which text you use, you should be prepared to enforce your code of conduct when necessary.